APSingh-007/exercism-python-solutions/README.md

 ## 🏆 **Progress**

-This repo consistsI am continuously working on completing all exercises.
-Feel free to check back for updates!
+I am continuously working on completing all exercises on the python track.
+Check back for updates!

 ## 💡 **Contributing**

-If you have better solutions or improvements for mine, feel free to fork the repo and open a pull request.
+If you have better solutions or improvements for mine, please fork the repo and open a pull request.
 It will help me get more feedback and learn more.

 ## 📜 **License**